efabrica-team/http-client/README.md

 # efabrica/http-client

 **efabrica/http-client** is a PHP package that provides a simple and efficient HTTP client based on Symfony's HttpClient component.
-This package aims to simplify the process of making asynchronous HTTP requests and handling responses.
+It adds named arguments in constructor and methods, and provides a more statically analysable API for making HTTP requests.

 ## Installation